Measuring Scientific Brain Drain with Hubs and Authorities: a Dual Perspective: From methods to measures

 until convergence, with initial conditions $r_{i,t}(0) = \frac{1}{|V|}$. $\vec{r}_t$ is computed for each timestamp, i.e., year, $t \in T$.
 In the following, we often refer to the PageRank vector as $\vec{r}$ neglecting the subscript.

 In Figure~\ref{fig:pagerank_index} we graphically show the PageRank in 2014, while Table~\ref{tab:pr} reports the rank of the 20 countries having highest PageRank in 2000, 2014, and 2016.
 As stated above, the drain index does not privilege nodes having high both in-strength and out-strength, and does not account for the importance of the origin/destination of the connections.
-PageRank is instead able to picture such aspects.
-For example, all the countries highlighted in bold in Table~\ref{tab:drain_index} are among the best 10 countries in terms of PageRank in 2014; in particular, United States and United Kingdom place at the first and at the second position of the ranking, respectively.
+PageRank is instead able to picture such aspects; in particular, United States and United Kingdom place at the first and at the second position of the ranking, respectively.

-On the whole, PageRank is confirmed to be a powerful method to rank the nodes of a network.
-However, it assigns to each node a unique score and it is not desirable in our setting, since we are instead interested in understand the interplay between importing and exporting researchers.
+On the whole, PageRank is confirmed to be a powerful method to rank the nodes of a network, more stable according to the similarity measure $s$, as shown in Figure~\ref{fig:lv_pg} and in Table~\ref{tab:pr}.
+However, it assigns to each node a unique score that is not desirable in our setting, since we are instead interested in understanding the interplay between attraction and provision of researchers.
 Therefore, our analysis is required to rely on more refined and specific metrics that highlight such duality.